 That’s technically true, especially since townhomes can be rented as opposed to owned, but my assumption is most home buyers are concerned with the layout/style of the property in question, not it’s legal description.

-However, when it comes to home loan financing, it can make a big difference.
+However, when it comes to home loan financing, it can actually make a big difference.

 In other words, a property that is built in townhome fashion could be considered an attached condo with regard to mortgage financing, even if it has an upstairs and downstairs and feels much like a house.